 Commenting on the positive start to Year 2 of PSL, Minister of Education George K. Werner said: “PSL is now providing education to over 50,000 children who are being taught by over 1,500 teachers.
 After a positive start to PSL in Year 1 we have taken steps to expand the program, improve its delivery and provide stability for the longer term.
 It is fantastic that the efforts of the teachers, students, providers and all those supporting PSL have been recognised by our donors with their renewed backing.”

 About Partnership Schools for Liberia (PSL)

-During the first year, which concluded in July 2017, 8 providers operated 93 schools in 13 counties across Liberia, providing free, quality education to more than 27,000 students.
-During the second year, beginning in September 2017, there will be a modest increase in the number of schools, prioritizing increasing presence in disadvantaged regions such as the south-east.
-There will be approximately 200 schools included in Year 2, representing 7% of the total number of public schools.
+During the first year, which concluded in July 2017, providers operated 93 schools in 13 counties across Liberia, providing free, quality education to more than 27,000 students.
+During the second year, which began in September 2017, there has been a modest increase in the number of schools to 194, prioritizing increasing presence in disadvantaged regions such as the south-east.